 GEOCOG

-Understand the hidden value in the terrain-linked systems you operate.
+See the hidden value in the systems your land, operations, and data create.

-Through sustained field observation, interdisciplinary synthesis, and careful interpretation, I locate and reveal patterns, structure, and opportunity within environments where land, operations, and information intersect.
-The result is durable insight that supports confident decisions and long-term stewardship.
+Through sustained field observation, interdisciplinary analysis, and careful interpretation, I reveal patterns, structures, and leverage points where terrain, operations, and data intersect.
+The result is actionable insight that guides durable decisions and long-term stewardship.

 Areas of Practice